meedan/check-bots/google-factcheck-explorer-bot/README.md

 For items to become availible to be displayed by the bot
 * ClaimReivew objects are parsed daily by Fetch plugin `fetch/lib/claim_review_parsers/google_fact_check.rb`
     - TODO: replace this with more efficient ingest process, perhaps based on the code in `/ingest`
-* the google-fact-check-tools workspace https://checkmedia.org/google-fact-check-tools/project/15547 listens for new ClaimReviews and stored in Check under its team id.
+* The google-fact-check-tools workspace https://checkmedia.org/google-fact-check-tools/project/15547 listens for new ClaimReviews and stored in Check under its team id.
 * google-fact-check-tools also publishes the content to a "shared feed' associated with its team id, with access permission determined by API key.
-* the items on the shared feed are availible for similarity queries via Check API
+* The items on the shared feed are availible for similarity queries via Check API
+* NOTE: usually items in the project need to be in the 'published' state to be availible for similarity matching.
+It may be necessary to toggle them using a script like https://github.com/meedan/check-scripts/blob/main/publish_imported_reports.rb

 ## Bot operation
 When this bot is configured in a workspace